 Monitor, Manage and Improve Database Performance with Foglight for Databases

 As our SQL Server environment grows, we need to focus on cost and time savings to be productive and an asset to the organization.
-How can we continue to do more as a team as we expand into cloud platforms and other database platforms in the future?
+How can I as a Database Administrator continue to do more for my team as we expand into cloud platforms (Azure, AWS, etc.) and other DBMS platforms (Oracle, MySQL, etc.) in the future?
 Application performance is critical to the organization, but managing scripts, continuously collecting data and manual reporting is overwhelming.
 We know this will grow even more complex as the business scales.
-We need a single pane of glass to monitor and manage our environment to quickly resolve performance issues.
+We need a single pane of glass for monitoring, management and optimization of our environment to quickly resolve performance issues.

 The Foglight Global View, is the command center for your entire SQL Server environment.
 This single pane of glass provides complete insight into the environment to understand the performance, alarms, uptime and more.
 The value of this interface is the ability to hone in on the issues and begin troubleshooting.